futzu/SCTE-35_HLS_x9k3/README.md

    cat video.ts | x9k3
    ```
 ### `Sidecar Files`
-#### load scte35 cues from a `Sidecar file`
+#### load scte35 cues from a Sidecar file

 Sidecar Cues will be handled the same as SCTE35 cues from a video stream.

-    line format for text file : pts, cue
+line format for text file  `insert_pts, cue`

 pts is the insert time for the cue, A four second preroll is standard.
 cue can be base64,hex, int, or bytes

   ```smalltalk
   a@debian:~/x9k3$ cat sidecar.txt